I FINALLY have a dress-form! Yippiee!

 9. If you want, you can now cover any uneven areas of the form with strips of gummed tape to make the surface smoother.
 I got rid of quite a bit of the creases around the waist by attaching strips that I stretched a bit over the creases, and it looked much nicer when I had covered large areas of it in very short stips that I dampened from both sides first.

-It's not perfect, it doesn't look just like me (I actually think it looks a bit better than me, hehe), but I think it will do the job quite well!
+just like me (I actually think it looks a bit better than me, hehe), but I think it will do the job quite well!

 Now I've just got to make a cover for it!
 I plan to spray it with spray-glue before putting the cover on it, to avoid it from slipping around on the very smooth surface.
 And before doing that I might cover it in a layer or two of varnish to make it more resistant to humidity and water.
 But first I plan to use it to fit a few ill-fitting toiles that were to complicated to fit on myself!